 You can leave this money growing tax-free for as long as you wish.

-Even though this money is Roth and the IRS won’t get any additional taxes out of it, you still have to begin taking distributions according to the IRS RMD tables.
-You can read more about this, as well as look at the tables here.
+Even though this money is Roth and the IRS won’t get any additional taxes out of it, you still have to begin taking distributions.
+However, starting in 2024, RMDs will no longer be required.

 Another difference between a Roth 401(k) and Roth IRA is how early withdrawals from these accounts are treated.